Skip to content

 • Anxiety Medications: For people who have moderate to severe anxiety, medication can be very helpful in relieving symptoms.
 While medication for anxiety is not intended to cure the anxiety disorder, it does help to reduce symptoms.
 The combination of medication and therapy for anxiety is more effective than medication alone.

 • Over-the-Counter Supplements: Supplements should only be taken under the guidance of a physician and are generally less effective than prescribed medication for anxiety.
-Certain supplements, including L-theanine, lavender, and chamomile, have been known to promote relaxation.
+Certain supplements have been known to promote relaxation, potentially helping with anxiety: L-theanine, lavender, and chamomile.
 An ancient remedy, ashwagandha, has been shown to lower levels of the stress hormone cortisol in the bloodstream.18

 • Relaxation Techniques: There are several effective relaxation techniques that can be easily learned and used throughout the day.
 These include deep breathing, progressive muscle relaxation, and guided imagery.
 Autogenic training is another relaxation technique, although it is more difficult to master and often takes professional guidance to learn.